 - May show parenchymal opacification in the chest, depending on etiology

 This condition can occur in term or post-term infants, either in utero or more often with the first breath, thick and particulate meconium is aspirated into the lungs, resulting in:

 - Small airway obstruction and consequent → respiratory distress that presents within the first hour of birth

 - Partial obstruction of some airways → may lead to pneumothorax or pneumomediastinum

 - Patchy infiltrates coarse streaking of both lung fields

 - Increase anteroposterior diameter

 - Flattening of the diaphragm

 It is the most common nasal malformation.
 It may be isolated or part of a dysmorphic syndrome.
 Suspect choanal atresia in who presents with cyclic cyanosis that is aggravated by feeding and relieved by crying.

 Symptom severity depends on:

-- Ability of the infant to breathe through the mouth
+- The ability of the infant to breathe through the mouth.

-- Failure to pass catheter through nose 3–4 cm into the oropharynx is suggestive of diagnosis
+- Failure to pass a catheter through the nose 3 – 4 cm into the oropharynx is suggestive of the diagnosis.